magnuskiro/magnuskiro.github.com/tech/laptop_initiation.md

 - And connect your phone!
 It's so nice to send messages and read notifications from your computer.

 ## Tools ?
-* package manager: winget or chocolaty.
-Now I prefer winget.
+* package manager: `winget` or chocolaty.
+Now I prefer `winget`.
 * chrome
 * Linux subsystem for windows.
-* Developer tools: dotnet, maven, java, vs code, git, docker, etc... all installed with winget or chocolaty
+* Developer tools: dotnet, maven, java, vs code, git, docker, etc... all installed with `winget` or chocolaty
 * Steam? - some gaming happens now and then!

 ## Git Bash Configuration: